wittenberg/vlad/README.md

 install.packages("vlad")
 ```

-or install the development version from
+You can install the development version from
 [GitHub](https://github.com/wittenberg/vlad) with:

 ``` r